ErlanDumah/hash_map_parser_sample/Q1/README.md

 ### Test cases

 The test cases used are meant as ensurance that the functions implemented fulfill the requirements given, and as an easy way of debugging the code.
-In particular use cases where the first and last entry are manipulated, as well as cases where
+In particular use cases where the first and last entry are manipulated were important to ensure correctness of the code.